lsst-dm/dmtn-183/index.rst

 All packets can be retrieved by ID.
 Queries which search the alert database can be performed by querying the PPDB to get IDs of alert packets, and then requesting the packets by ID from the object store.

-In addition, to facilitate bulk access, we propose storing single-file archives of all alerts published each night.
+In addition, to facilitate bulk access, we may store single-file archives of all alerts published each night.

 This system should be straightforward to build and administer, and it should be cost effective.
 It will require about 2-3 terabytes of space in the object store per year, and about 40 gigabytes of space per year for the PostgreSQL index database.